A-kashdwivedi/spotify-clone/README.md

 # spotify-clone
-this is a spotify clone using html and css
+this is a spotify clone using html and css.
 .